 Mailmen Have an Increased Risk of Dog Bites: True

 Unfortunately, this is true.
-Mailman and delivery service people are at much higher risk of being bitten by a dog on the job.
-In fact, thousands of postal workers find themselves bitten or attacked by homeowners’ otherwise lovable pooches.
+Delivery people are at much higher risk of being bitten by a dog on the job.
+In fact, thousands of postal workers are bitten or attacked by homeowners’ otherwise lovable pups.

 Dogs Recognize Your Mailman: True

-Dogs are incredibly smart, and they have the ability to recognize faces and uniforms.
+Dogs are incredibly smart, and they can recognize faces and uniforms.
 As a result, your dog probably recognizes your mailman.
 Whenever a different postal worker delivers your mail, your dog may even respond differently because they recognize that it is not the same worker.

 To many people, it seems backward that a dog hates the mailman, even when they recognize the repeat visitor.
-As we mentioned above, the fact that the mailman repeatedly comes maybe why dogs bark so much.
-Since the mailman keeps coming back despite the dog’s barking, your dog has to bark louder next time to try to scare them away.
+As we mentioned above, the fact that the mailman repeatedly comes may be why dogs bark so much.
+Since the mailman keeps returning despite the dog’s barking, your dog has to bark louder next time to try to scare them away.
 Or at least that’s what the dog thinks.

 Dogs Only Bark at Mailmen: Myth

-This is a downright myth.
-Although the trope that dogs bark at the mailman is so strong, dogs will bark at just about anyone who comes to your house.
-The mailman is just a trope since everyone has a mail delivery service, and dogs routinely love getting vocal at these people doing their job.
+This is a myth.
+Although the trope that dogs bark at the mailman is so prevalent, dogs will bark at just about anyone who comes to your house.
+The mailman is just a trope since everyone has a mail delivery service, and dogs routinely love barking at them.

 Dogs are incredibly territorial.
-As a result, dogs instinctually want to scare away and alarm the rest of the pack whenever an intruder comes upon their area.
+As a result, they instinctually want to scare away and alarm the rest of the pack whenever an intruder enters the property.
 Because you are the rest of their pack, dogs want to let you know that someone new is approaching.

-It doesn’t matter if that new person is the mailman, a person walking on the street, or a Door Dasher.
+It doesn’t matter if that new person is the mailman, someone walking on the street, or a Door Dasher.
 Your dog may view them all as a potential threat and act accordingly.

 There Are Different Types of Barks: True

-Because alert barking is an innate behavior of dogs, you cannot completely eliminate this behavior.
-Most people would not want to anyway since it is helpful during the night time or if there is an actual intruder.
-You can teach your dog to listen to your voice commands.
+Because alert barking is an innate behavior of dogs, you cannot eliminate this behavior.
+Most people would not want to anyway since it is helpful at night or if there is an actual intruder.
+However, you can teach your dog to listen to your voice commands.
 For example, you can teach them to stop barking whenever you say “Quiet.”

 Another type of bark is fear barking.
-If your dog acts aggressive to the mailman, they are most likely barking out of fear.
+If your dog acts aggressively toward the mailman, they are most likely barking out of fear.
 A fearful dog is the kind that will attack.
-Unfortunately, it is really tough to tackle fearful barking since dogs are aggressive at the time.
-Giving them treats every time your dog gets in a fearful situation can allow them to relax whenever a situation arises.
+Unfortunately, it is tough to tackle fearful barking since dogs are aggressive at the time.
+Giving them treats when they calm down after a fearful situation can allow them to relax whenever the next situation arises.

 Attention-seeking barking is whenever they bark just because they want attention.
-This type of barking is actually decently common where the mailman is concerned.
-If the dog likes the mailman, they may be barking to get his or her attention.
-You can only stop this type of barking by refusing to give into it.
+This type of barking is common where the mailman is concerned.
+If the dog likes the mailman, they may be barking to get their attention.
+You can only stop this by refusing to give in to it.

 Finally, the last type of barking is boredom barking.
 Dogs may bark out of boredom at the mailman if they want the mailman to come in and play with them.
-Dogs that don’t get a lot of outdoor time or playtime are likely to bark in this manner.
+Dogs that don’t get much outdoor time or playtime are likely to bark in this manner.

 The great thing about the last two types of barking where the mailman is concerned is that they will typically stop barking as soon as the mailman leaves.
 Plus, they are not barking out of fear or aggression, meaning you don’t have to worry about your dog lashing out.